joe-antognini/joe-antognini.github.io/_posts/2014-11-15-thermal-eccentricities.md

 $$f \sim \exp \left( -\frac{E}{T} \right),$$

-where $$\tau$$ is some measure of the thermal content of the system.
+where $$T$$ is some measure of the thermal content of the system.
 Now, the energy of an individual binary system is

 $$E = \frac{1}{2} \mu v^2 - \frac{G M \mu}{r},$$